Please note that the Archive Reading Room will be closed on Tuesday, 27th June 2023.

 Photograph, Book & Album Collections

-Our aims include to ‘collect, conserve and promote’; you are welcome to carry out research or to see our exhibits.
-The extent or our collections often comes as a surprise and we hope that we introduce you to the rich tapestry of Polish History.
-For some of our visitors we present a journey into a past talked about by their parents and grandparents.
-For others we present a meeting with tangible relics of the past, which they may have heard or read about.
-We hope that you will be moved and inspired to find out more.
+Our aim is to ‘collect, conserve and promote’.
+You are welcome to carry out research and to view our exhibits.
+The extent of our collections often comes as a surprise and we would like to introduce you to the rich tapestry of Polish History.
+For some of our visitors, it is a journey into a time that was talked about by their parents and grandparents.
+For others, it is a meeting with tangible relics of the past, about which they may have heard or read.
+We hope that you may be moved by the experience and inspired to find out more.

-There is a team of trained guides to assist your visit to our museum and a team of professional archivists and historians to assist you in using our archives.
+We have a team of trained guides who will enrich your visit to our museum and a team of professional archivists and historians to assist you in using our archives.

-Whether you are a historian, student or just interested in Polish history, we are sure that you will find something of interest in our collections that will match your interests.
+Whether you are a historian, student or just interested in Polish history, we are sure that you will find something in our collections that will match your interests.

-To find out more and see examples of our Institute Collections, please explore below.
+To find out more and to see examples of our Institute Collections, please explore below.

 We look forward to seeing you.